email us

 Start a New Club

-Click here for the Membership Advancement Plan in the 2020-2022 GFWC Club Manual.
+Click here for the Membership Advancement Plan in the 2024-2026 GFWC Club Manual.

-For forming a Juniorette Club click
+For forming a Juniorette Club click here

-(available in August) for the Juniorette Guide.
+for the Juniorette Guide.

-Clubs and even individuals are encouraged to make the commitment to building a new GFWC club or federating an existing club.
 While it may seem obvious for a club to sponsor one of the same category, this does not need to be the case.
 A Woman's Club could sponsor the formation of a collegiate club out of a local university, or a Junior Woman's Club could sponsor a Juniorette Club made up of some of the clubwomen’s daughters and their friends.
-Individuals may find they are living in an area with no existing club, and could consider getting in touch with a local women’s club to discuss federating, or begin the process of establishing a brand-new club themselves.
-All clubs and individuals interested in forming new clubs should contact the leaders in their state federation, as well as GFWC who can assist with building new clubs.
+Individuals may find they are living in an area with no existing club and could consider getting in touch with a local women’s club to discuss federating or begin the process of establishing a brand-new club themselves.

 All GFWC Active Clubs are defined as a Woman's, Junior Woman's, Juniorette, or International Club.
 No matter what